Kumarabh/hibernate-learning/README.md

   ```

 **Removed** <br>
-  Object is deleted from the session/database.
+  Object is removed from database, but associated with session